Powerlearnproject/se-day1-assignment-patel-mark/README.md

 Agile Methodology (2001): The Agile Manifesto introduced principles to improve software development flexibility and responsiveness, marking a shift toward iterative processes that prioritize customer collaboration and rapid feedback.

 List and briefly explain the phases of the Software Development Life Cycle.
-Phases of the Software Development Life Cycle (SDLC)

 Planning and Requirement Analysis: Defining project goals, objectives, and requirements to create a roadmap.

 Design: Creating a blueprint of the system’s architecture and components.

 Implementation (Coding): Developing the software based on the design specifications.

 Testing: Verifying that the software meets quality standards and is free of defects.

 Deployment: Releasing the product to users and ensuring it operates as intended.

 Maintenance: Ongoing support to update, fix bugs, and enhance the software as needed.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.